-Figure 7: Southwestern Australia data: scatterplots of out-of-sample scaled log-likelihoods (left) and average prediction error (right) obtained by leave-one-winter-out cross-validation.
+Figure 9: Southwestern Australia data: scatterplots of scaled log-likelihoods (top) and average prediction error (bottom) obtained by leave-one-winter-out cross-validation.
 The line corresponds to y = x.
 The independent chains model is not shown since it is beyond the range of the plot (average ll = -0.6034, average error = 0.291).

-Figure 8: Western U.S. data: Scatterplots of out-of-sample scaled log-likelihoods (left) and average prediction error (right) obtained by leave-one-winter-out cross-validation.
+Figure 10: Western U.S. data: Scatterplots of scaled log-likelihoods (top) and average prediction error (bottom) obtained by leave-one-winter-out cross-validation.
 The line corresponds to y = x.
 The independent chains model is not shown since it is beyond the range of the plot (average ll = -0.5204, average error = 0.221).

-Figure 9: Graphical interpretation of the hidden states for a 5-state HMM-CL trained on Southwestern Australia data (4 out of 5 shown).
-Radii of the circles indicate the precipitation probability for each station given the state.
+Figure 11: Graphical interpretation of the hidden states for a 5-state HMM-CL trained on Southwestern Australia data.
+Circle radii indicate the precipitation probability for each station given the state.
 Lines between the stations indicate the edges in the graph while different types of lines indicate the strength of mutual information of the edges.

-performance for log-likelihood (on the left) and worse for error (on the right).
-The HMM-CL and HMM-CCL models are systematically better than the CCLF and HMM-CI models, for both score functions, and for both data sets.
+HMM-CL and HMM-CCL models are systematically better than the CCLF and HMM-CI models, for both score functions, and for both data sets.
 The HMM-CCL model does relatively better than the HMM-CL model on the U. S. data.
 This is explained by the fact that the Australian stations are much closer spatially than the U.S. stations, so that for the U.S. the temporal connections that the HMM-CCL adds are more useful than the spatial connections that the HMM-CL model is limited to.

-Examples of the Chow-Liu tree structures learned by the model are shown in Figure 9 for the 5-state HMM-CL model trained on all 15 years of Southwestern Australia data.
+Examples of the Chow-Liu tree structures learned by the model are shown in Figure 11 for the 5-state HMM-CL model trained on all 15 years of Southwestern Australia data.
 The states learned by the model correspond to a variety of wet and dry spatial patterns.
 The tree structures are consistent with the meteorology and topography of the region (Hughes et al. 1999).
 Winter rainfall over SW Australia is large-scale and frontal, impacting the southwest corner of the domain first and foremost.
 Hence, the tendency for correlations between stations along the coast during moderately wet weather states.
 Interesting correlation structures are also identified in the north of the domain even during dry conditions.